shivakranam/web-basics-hello-world/README.md

 So now that you have your very own copy of our repo we need to get the code onto your machine.
 If you are familiar with git you can clone it down however you wish.

-If you are not familiar with git I recommend [getting GitHub Desktop from here](https://desktop.github.com/).
+If you are not familiar with git, we recommend [getting GitHub Desktop from here](https://desktop.github.com/).
 Its fairly easy to use and is a good option for Windows and Mac users.
-(At some point though you should absolutely invest some time in learning how to use git via command line/terminal).
+(At some point it might be useful if you invest some time to also learn how to use git via command line/terminal).
 Find the option to clone a repository in GitHub Desktop.
 It will ask for a url.
 On the GitHub page for your forked repo click the **Clone or download** button.
 Copy the URL from there into the URL field in GitHub Desktop and then clone the repo to your machine.

 Wooo!
 If everything went smoothly you should now have a copy of the code on your machine.